-- 1. (1) This Code applies to you as a member or co-opted member of Eckington Parish Council ('the authority'). - (2) You should read this Code together with the Ten Principles of Public Life (also known as the Nolan Principles) set out at Appendix 1, and the Council's Member/Officer Relations Protocol as updated from time to time. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code:
+- 1. (1) This Code applies to you as a member or co-opted member of Barnt Green Parish Council. - (2) You should read this Code together with the Ten Principles of Public Life which are set out in Appendix 1. - (3) It is your responsibility to comply with the provisions of this Code. - (4) In this Code -

-"meeting" means any meeting of:
+"meeting" means any meeting of

+(a) the authority;

-- a) the authority; - b) any of the authority's committees, sub-committees, joint committees, joint sub-committees, or area committees; - c) the executive (Cabinet) of the authority or its committees: - d) an external body upon which the member sits as a representative of the authority
+(b) any of the authority's committees, sub-committees, joint committees, joint sub-committees, or area committees;

-"Monitoring Officer" means the Monitoring Officer for the authority;
+"Monitoring Officer" means the Monitoring Officer for the principal Council which is Bromsgrove District Council